splunk/synthetics-helm-charts/charts/splunk-synthetics-runner/README.md

 ### Alternatives to Helm

 If you are not using Helm, you can generate the Kubernetes manifests from the helm chart and deploy with `kubectl`.

-To generate the Kubernetes manifests, run the following command:
+To generate the Kubernetes manifests and apply with kubectl, run the following command:

 ```console
 helm template my-splunk-synthetics-runner synthetics-helm-charts/splunk-synthetics-runner --set=synthetics.secret.create=true,synthetics.secret.runnerToken=<TOKEN> | kubectl apply -f -